Journal of Forensic and Legal Medicine

 Meet the Editor-in-Chief

-Professor Thompson, can receive your queries via the Elsevier page below or by emailing forensic.medicine@fflm.ac.uk.
+Michael Freeman, can receive your queries via emailing forensic.medicine@fflm.ac.uk.

 Associate Editors